jonas-schropp/rocmice/Readme.md

     ## Calculating TPR for every FPR:
     ## ================================================================================
     ## Combining and pooling results.

+    ## Calculation of confidence intervals is experimental.
+    ##           The lower and upper bounds that are currently supplied are simply
+    ##           the lower and upper bounds of the pooled TPR at a given alpha level.

 Then we plot the ROC for the complete data set and the complete cases from the data set with missing values using `plotROC::geom_roc` and add